serversdwn/serversdown-homne/README.md

 Visit [http://localhost:8000](http://localhost:8000) to open the interface.

+## Using the app

+Once the server is running, open the site on your phone or desktop browser.

+1. **Add it to your iPhone home screen (optional):** In Safari tap the share button → “Add to Home Screen.”
+This creates an icon that launches Home Nexus like a native app.
+2. **Sign in:** There is no authentication yet—the app opens directly into your shared hub.
+Leave the tab open or add the shortcut so both of you can access it quickly.
+3. **Leave a message:** Use the “Messages” card, type your note, and press **Post Message**.
+Messages appear instantly for both of you.
+4. **Share a moment:** In “Shared Moments,” write a longer update and click **Add Moment** to store it.
+5. **Track to-dos:** Enter a task in “To-dos,” click **Add Task**, and tap the checkbox when it is done.
+Use the trash icon to remove finished items.
+6. **Manage groceries:** Add a title under “Groceries,” submit with **Add Item**, and mark items purchased by toggling the checkbox.
+7. **Record pantry ingredients:** Add ingredients manually in the “Pantry” section or tap **Upload Photo** to send a fridge snapshot for AI recognition.
+8. **Refresh data:** The interface polls the server every few seconds so changes made from one device appear on the others automatically.

+All data is stored locally in `data.db`.
+If you want a fresh start, stop the server, delete that file, and restart it to recreate an empty database.

 ### Configuring AI ingredient recognition

 The `/api/pantry/recognize` endpoint uploads an image and forwards it to an OpenAI